BruceBinBoxing/Deep_Learning_Weather_Forecasting/README.md

   9. *make evaluate_1028_demo_ensemble*

     - You will find the score of ensemble.
-Maybe you can find that ensemble result is lower than single model.
+Maybe sometimes you can find that ensemble result is lower than single model.
 Don't be confused about this.
 The performance of a single model can fluctuate very much according to different dataset.
 However stability is a great trait of ensemble learning.
+We  got score of 0.3440 using this demo ensemble model, which is a little higher than our online score 0.3358.

 ### How to change test dataset for other days?
 Everyday, we have three opportunities to submit.
 We will use 3 models